tip-org/tools-paper/paper.md

   induction principle can implement just that, leaving the first-order reasoning and lemma discovery to TIP.
 In section \ref{rudimentophocles-main}
-  we show that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script.
+  we show that it is possible to stitch the TIP tools together to make a simple inductive prover as a shell script!

 We are continually adding more tools and input and output formats to TIP.
 We are working to make TIP a universal format for induction problems,